 Among RSG's advisory base, some large enterprises have licensed both a headless and traditional WCM platform, only to struggle justifying duplication of effort and expense.
 "If you seek to unify the WCM components within your growing MarTech stack, then you may prefer a hybrid solution that addresses a broader range of use cases," Byrne adds.

-We provide research and advisory services to help customers select and optimize Omnichannel Marketing Technologies.
-RSG evaluates Web Content & Experience Management, Digital Asset Management, Customer Data Platforms, Omnichannel Content Platforms, Journey Orchestration Engines, Marketing Automation & Campaign Management Technologies, CRM and Office 365.
+RSG provides research and advisory services to help customers optimize their MarTech stacks.
+RSG evaluates Web Content & Experience Management, Digital Asset Management, Customer Data Platforms, AI for Marketing, Omnichannel Content Platforms, Journey Orchestration Engines, Email and Marketing Automation, Marketing Attribution, Ecommerce, and Personalization Platforms.